 The Dona Gracia Museum in the Dona Gracia Hotel:

-This museum is not as well-known a tourist site as it should be.
-The entire Donna Gracia Hotel is set up to commemorate the life of this remarkable lady, Gracia Mendes Nasi (1510-1569).
-It is decorated like a 16th century Spanish palace.
-There is a museum on the first two floors of the hotel dedicated to her life.
-This contains written displays, models from periods in her life, period rooms, and a room for dressing up in the clothing of that period.
+This museum is not as well-known a tourist site as it could be, other than by tour guides.
+The entire Donna Gracia Hotel commemorates the life of the remarkable lady Gracia Mendes Nasi (1510-1569).
+The hotel is decorated like a 16th century Spanish palace.
+A museum on the first two floors of the hotel is dedicated to her life.
+It contains written displays, models from periods in her life, period rooms, and a room for dressing up in the clothing of that period.

-This inspiring lady was a very successful business woman in a predominantly man’s world, and she became one of the wealthiest individuals in Renaissance Europe.
-She used her wealth and business resources to rescue hundreds of Marrano Jews from the Inquisition and she subsequently attended to their religious lives by supporting synagogues and yeshivot, publications, and a printing press.
-The inspiring story of her evasion of the inquisition in Europe, the intrigues related to those attempting to take over or inherit her wealth, and the family disputes related to her money are obvious material for a novel – and in fact several have been written.
+This inspiring lady was a very successful businesswoman in a predominantly man’s world, and she became one of the wealthiest people in Renaissance Europe.
+She used her wealth and business resources to rescue hundreds of Marranos from the Inquisition.
+Marranos were Jews who had converted to Christianity but kept their Judaism in secret.
+She also attended to their new lives in the Ottoman Empire by supporting synagogues and yeshivot, publications, and a printing press.
+The inspiring story of her evasion of the Inquisition in Europe, the intrigues related to those attempting to take over or inherit her wealth, and the family disputes related to her money are obvious material for a novel – and in fact several have been written.

-If you are viewing this exhibition on your own and outside the framework of a tour, the implications of what you are seeing may pass you by, since this is not a time period most people are familiar with.
-So do read the essay below for background information.
-Note, also, that there is a tendency for everyone but Israelis to begin looking at an exhibition from close to the door and then to move along to the right.
+If you are viewing this exhibition outside the framework of a tour, you may miss the implications of some of the exhibits, since this is not an historic period most people are familiar with.
+So do read the essay below.
+Note, also, that there is a tendency for everyone but Israelis to begin looking at an exhibition from close to the door and then to move to the right.
 However, Israelis start away from the door and move towards the left.
 If you do not do this, you will find yourself going back in time historically rather than forward!

-A commemoration of the work of the Masoretes on the Promenade.
+A commemoration in stone of the work of the Masoretes on the Promenade.

 The present Etz Chaim Abulafia Synagogue dates from 1950, although its origins are much earlier from the 1740s.